xingoxu/xingoxu.github.io/source/resume/en/index.md

 ## Working Experience

 ### 2018.01.01 - Present, LINE Corp.
-- Boosted the loading speed of LINE News by almost 60%.
+- By configuring webpack & changing architecture, boosted the loading speed of LINE News by almost 60%.
-- Develop webpages for customers in a high speed with animation and transitions.
-- Pushed and attended the refactoring of LINE News / LINE Store (Sticker Shop) / 2019 Otoshitama to use MVC / MVVM frameworks like React.js / Vue.js and bundle system like webpack.
+- Used React.js / Vue.js to refactoring LINE Store (Sticker Shop) / 2019 Otoshitama and make good UX by adding transition and animation to tiny places.
 - Used Typescript and set up unit tests in open-sourced project [line-bot-sdk-nodejs](https://github.com/line/line-bot-sdk-nodejs) and LIFF (LINE Front-end Framework).
+- Used Node.js / Express.js / TypeScript / Nuxt.js to build a internal tool for delivering static resource to external.
 - Set up the new LINE Design System project which is targeting to provide a component system by using Web Component.
 - Set up CI to automate the workflow for projects.
 - Developed internal tools like bots / cli tools to improve the engineering effiency.